ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

 The Remainder Operator
 ----------------------

-The percent sign (``%``) is also an arithmetic operator, though one you may not have learned yet in math.
-It is the **remainder** operator.
+The operator ``%`` in Java is the **remainder** operator.
 Like the other arithmetic operators is takes two operands.
-Mathematically it returns the remainder after performing a truncating integer division of the first number by the second.
-For instance, ``5 % 2`` evaluates to 1 since 2 goes into 5 two times with a remainder of 1.
+Mathematically it returns the remainder after dividing the first number by the second, using truncating integer division.
+For instance, ``5 % 2`` evaluates to 1 since 2 goes into 5 two times
+with a remainder of 1.

 While you may not have heard of remainder as an operator, think back to